pressureless/paper_md/papers/Pipeline/pipeline.md

 ```

-We then define the dense lightfield for a single point in time as $L ( α, x, y)$, which we have to reconstruct from the sparse camera input (see Figure 2 for an example of a synthetic scene).
-The value at a location $( α, x, y)$ corresponds to the measured irradiance along the ray
+We then define the dense lightfield for a single point in time as $L ( α , x, y)$, which we have to reconstruct from the sparse camera input (see Figure 2 for an example of a synthetic scene).
+The value at a location $( α , x, y)$ corresponds to the measured irradiance along the ray

 $$ R ^T( α )(\lambda \cdot K ^{-1}( x, y,1)^T - \textbf{t} )$$
 <figure>